pulumi/registry/themes/default/content/registry/packages/aws/installation-configuration.md

 ---
+# WARNING: this file was moved to the pulumi-aws repo.
+# Do not edit by hand unless you're certain you know what you are doing!
 title: AWS Installation & Configuration
 meta_desc: How to set up credentials to use the Pulumi AWS Provider and choose configuration options to tailor the provider to suit your use case.
 layout: package